Siv3D/siv3d.docs/en-us/docs/download/macos.md

 ??? summary "Enabling Rosetta mode on M1 / M2 Mac"
 	If the Rosetta option is not displayed in Xcode, select *Show Rosetta Destinations* from Product &gt; Destination &gt; Destination Architectures.
+From Xcode 15.3 onwards, the Rosetta option can be displayed by pressing Product &gt; Destination &gt; Show All Run Destinations.

 ??? summary "Avoiding file access permission dialog when running the sample program"
 	If a file access permission dialog appears every time you run on macOS Catalina or later, you can avoid this by moving the entire project folder to the `(Username)/Applications` folder (not the root's Applications folder, but the Applications folder in the user's home), rather than the `(Username)/Desktop` or `(Username)/Downloads` folders.